Husseinn-Essam/Slash-Frontend-Task/README.md

 Once the dependencies are installed, you can run the project locally:

 1. **Start the development server**:
-   If you use npm:

    ```sh
    npm run dev
    ```

    The application will be available at [http://localhost:3000](http://localhost:3000).

 2. **Build the project for production**:
-   If you use npm:

    ```sh
    npm run build
    ```

 3. **Run the production build**:
-   If you use npm:

    ```sh
    npm start
    ```